Micah 6:8 ESV

 He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?

-Our family has been moved by issues of justice for many years.
-Nita and I were deeply moved by the plight of at-risk children when we first learned of modern day injustice, particularly against children as child soldiers, victims of slavery, victims of sexual abuse, and other atrocities.
+Our family has been moved to engage in issues of justice for many years.
+Nita and I were first deeply moved by the plight of at-risk children when we learned of modern day injustice, particularly against children as child soldiers, victims of slavery, victims of sexual abuse, and other atrocities.

-In a blog post, Nita describes our perspective.
+In her blog post, Nita describes our perspective.

 “Doing Justice” isn’t always easy to pin down.
-Especially when injustice is so prevalent, we don’t even see it.
+Especially when injustice is so prevalent, or so a part of the status quo, we don’t even see it.